xtuml/bridgepoint/doc-bridgepoint/notes/8798_cut_filtering/8798_cut_filtering.dnt.md

 1. Abstract
 -----------
 In the current state of the Model Element Move work the cut source selection was limited to Packages and Datatypes.
 This issue is raised to enabled full functionality.
-Note that the main reason this is disabled is that the concept what a logical element selection is not present.
-Which this filter, a user is allowed to select any subset of elements across many canvases.
-The problem with this lies mainly in connectors.
+Note that the main reason selection is limited is that the concept of what a logical element selection is not present.
+With this filter, a user is allowed to select any subset of elements across many canvases.
+The problem with logical selection lies mainly in connectors.
 It simply does not make sense to make partial selections of connected elements in most cases.
 This issue is raised to resolve this problem.
+This issue also covers the issue of logical paste.

 2. Document References
 ----------------------